BimmerGestalt/BMWConnectedAnalysis/docs/analysis-approach.md

 However, the app is very chatty!
 Logcat may start showing messages saying something like: `1799 12017 I logd: uid=10007 chatty ... expire 4 lines`.
 This means that Android is dropping log messages from this excessively-logging app.
 To resolve this, run `adb logcat -P ""`.

-In the new BMW/Mini Connected app, the default is at `com.bmwgroup.connected.logger.Logger.LEVEL`.
-Additionally, inside `de.bmw.connected.app.BMWOneBaseApplication` or `de.mini.connected.MINIOneBaseApplication`, there is a function named `b()` that calls `this.configureA4A`, and the last integer value to that call specifies a logging level.
+In the new BMW/Mini Connected app, the default at `com.bmwgroup.connected.logger.Logger.LEVEL` is ignored.
+Instead, inside `de.bmw.connected.app.BMWOneBaseApplication` or `de.mini.connected.MINIOneBaseApplication`, there is a function named `b()` that calls `this.configureA4A`, and the last integer value to that call specifies a logging level (perhaps set it to 0).
+Another level of logs opens up if the `isDebug()` and `isDebugRequestExternalWritableStorage()` functions are modified to return true, which enables logging to `/sdcard/connected_app/log`.

 Another fun unrelated trick is the `com.bmwgroup.connected.core.am.ApplicationManagerCarApplication.startAllApps()` function, which refuses to enable external audio apps such as Spotify if it thinks it is running over USB.
 Disabling this check enables full functionality, but perhaps some phones don't support USB Audio output.